Indian envoy meets top Taliban leader, discusses terrorism concerns, evacuation from Afghanistan

 US President Joe Biden had set an August 31 deadline for troops to exit Afghanistan.

-However, evacuation of Indians is likely to continue even after Tuesday’s exit of foreign troops from Kabul.
-At a press briefing last week, foreign ministry spokesperson Arindam Bagchi did not give a direct reply to a question on the August 31 deadline.
+However, the evacuation of Indians is likely to continue even after Tuesday’s exit of foreign troops from Kabul.
+At a press briefing last week, foreign ministry spokesperson Arindam Bagchi did not give a direct reply to a question on whether the deadline would apply to India as well.

 But he said: “We are in touch with various parties regarding when we can mount evacuation flights...We will share more details as we go ahead.”

-The spokesperson had said that more than 550 people have so far been evacuated by the government, of which over 260 were Indians, while others were Afghans or citizens from other countries.
-The numbers, Bagchi said, did not include the Indian Embassy personnel who were evacuated.
+The spokesperson had said that more than 550 people have so far been evacuated by the Indian government.
+Of these people over 260 were Indians, while others were Afghans or citizens from other countries.
+The numbers, Bagchi said, did not include Indian Embassy personnel who had also been evacuated.

-Despite Tuesday’s meeting between Mittal and Taliban, India has remained non-committal on the question of recognising the Taliban as a government in Afghanistan.
+Despite Tuesday’s meeting between Mittal and Taliban, India has remained non-committal on the question of recognising the Taliban as the legitimate government in Afghanistan.
 At the press briefing, Bagchi had said that it would be “jumping the gun” to take a decision on the matter at this point.